pireddag/plotFun/README.md

 I have tried to make this program safe: said this **one is responsible for making sure that his TeXmacs documents are running only safe scripts!**

-## Desirable features

-The features marked with (present) are yet to be refined (result, implementation or both)

- * Optional user-selected
-     * graph size (present)
-         * This probably needs improvement in the placement of numbers and axis labels with shifts and not multiplications
-     * Axes labels (present) (not yet optional, has to be supplied)
-     * Graph title (present) (not yet optional, has to be supplied)
- * Optional user-selected for each plot
-     * color (present)
-     * line thickness (present)
-     * line type (present)
-     * number of points (present)
- * User-selectable color lists
- * Exponential notation for large/small numbers
- * Error messages for wrong input
-     * Optional comments in input file (to strip away line by line)
- * Functions in standard notation
-     * postpone
- * Plot list of points as well
-     * Probably needs code reorganization
- * Multiple panels
-     * Probably needs code reorganization
-     * Here modularity of Scheme could help